NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 A new object of AirflowNetwork:Distribution:Component:ReliefAirFlow will be proposed to allow a user to set up the relief node flow in an OA mixer to perform pressure control.
 When the outdoor air flow rate is zero, the model treats this component as a crack using a power law to specify relationship between pressure difference and mass flow rate.

 It should be pointed out that the object does not have information on the OA mixer object.
-The choice is provided in the PressureStat object.
+The choice is provided in the PressureController object.

 ### Outdoor air handling